aaron1986/lab-11-week-6/README.md

 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 The application has a client-server structure with the client handling the user interface and presention and the server handling the book database and processing queries to it.
-The code is written in Javacript React within a html framework and CSS styling and is stored in a mono repository on Github with client and server folders.
+The code is written in Javacript and Node.js within a html framework and CSS styling and is stored in a mono repository on Github with client and server folders.
 VS Code and Vite are employed for development.
-The client and server are deployed to the web separate servers, on Vercel and Render respectively.
+The client and server are deployed to the web on separate servers, on Vercel and Render respectively.
+The book list is implemented in MongoDB, a freely available noSQL database.

     	** Libraries to be added **